ukparliament/weeknotes.data-search/2018/03/index.md

 ### Strolls

 Not so much a stroll as a hovercraft ride.
-Robert took a trip to the Isle of White and visited a monastery.
+Robert took a trip to the Isle of Wight and visited a monastery.
 Which is much more exciting than the usual walk to the coffee stall.

 ### Things that caught our eye